 Reduce your resolution to increase FPS

-But if you still aren’t reaching your desired frames, then consider reducing your resolution.
+But if you’re not reaching your desired frames, then you can consider reducing your resolution.

-Many Fortnite players create a custom stretched resolution to boost their FPS to get an advantage.
+Listen, many of the best Fortnite players use a custom stretched resolution to increase their FPS and get an advantage.

 As you know, the default (or native) resolution is 1920 x 1080, and this refers to the number of pixels displayed.
 1920 along the horizontal (X) axis and 1080 along the vertical (Y) axis.